petrveprek/obircs/README.md

 ### Compile Time

+#### Compile-Time Configuration Outline

 At compile time, *scribo* logging can be configured.
 All logging or logging for selected categories and verbosities can be disabled.
 When disabled, the logging is completely removed and has no memory or computation overhead at run time whatsoever.
+Disabled logging has **zero run-time overhead** (i.e. it uses no memory space and consumes no computational cycles).
 This allows for different types of logging to be present in the codebase on permanent basis.
 When building software, development version can have detailed logging present, while production version can be less verbose.
 Configuration of *scribo* is controlled through a set of hash-defines.
 The defines can be provided during build time as command-line toolchain option (usually either `-D <name>` or `/D <name>`), or the defines can be kept in a configuration